Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Related work

 Alternative architectural approaches have also been explored for joint modeling.
 Rather than energy-based formulations, joint diffusion models \citep{deja2023learning} attach classifiers directly to diffusion model UNet encoders for joint end-to-end training.
 Another distinct approach is ``introspective learning,'' where a single model functions as both a generator and a discriminator through an iterative self-evaluation process, developed across works by \citet{lazarow2017introspective}, \citet{jin2017introspective}, and \citet{lee2018wasserstein}.
-Flow-based models have also been explored for hybrid tasks; for instance, Residual Flows \citep{chen2019residual} utilized invertible ResNet and showed competitive performance in joint generative and discriminative settings, offering an alternative to EBMs by allowing exact likelihood computation.
-These diverse approaches underscore the continued effort to create models that synergistically leverage both discriminative and generative learning.
+Flow-based models have also been explored for hybrid tasks; for instance, Residual Flows \citep{chen2019residual} utilized invertible ResNet and showed competitive performance in joint generative and discriminative settings.
+These diverse approaches underscore the continued effort to create models that jointly leverage both discriminative and generative learning.